mikenelson-io/fusion-presets/README.md

 These files are contributed by Pure employees, partners, and customers.

-## Conditions of submitting files:
+## Guidelines for submitting Presets:

 - All files submitted **should be in Presets JSON output format**.
 To download Presets from an array, follow the instructions in the FlashArray CLI guide for the following CLI command:
 '''
 purepreset